 When camping in remote locations, that may not have the best range of healthy Vegan food and proteins available, I stock up on their Hot and Savoury.
 So far Mexican Chilli, Cajun Pasta, Thai Green Curry and Chick’n and Mushroom Pasta have all hit the spot!

-I became financially independent in 2022.
+This stuff gave me the tools I needed to escape a bad work situation in 2022.
 I’m so grateful for the inspiration provided by the following documentaries and blogs 🙏.

 I owe Kristy and Bryce a huge thank you.
 Theirs was the first FIRE blog that I discovered and it set me off down my own road to Financial Independence.
 They regularly share their experiences as they travel the world.
 As well as giving great advice on building and protecting your investment portfolio.